Fliqqr/shift-bakalarka/docs.md

 \newpage

+## Abstract

+_With the increasing demand for high-performance embedded software comes the inevitable,difficult task of ensuring fault-free functioning of ever-more complex systems.
+The increased complexity, both in terms of hardware components and software features, increases the number of failure points where errors can occur.
+Errors can be caused by both external factors beyond our control such as radiation in space, but also as a result of human error while designing the software.
+Due to the incredibly complex nature of this problem, it is unlikely we will be desiging completely error-free software and hardware in the near future.
+This simple fact makes fault-tolerance in our software design a necessity, especially when designing critical systems.
+However, as with most things, fault-tolerance and reliability is a tradeoff, which usually comes at the cost of performance and development time.
+This paper will aim to analyze various common fault-tolerance methods and compare their benefits and drawback, as well as construct a working demo based on FreeRTOS implementing and testing the effectiveness of some select methods._

+\newpage

 # 1. Types of errors

 Errors can be caused numerous factors, some of which are under the control of developers and some which are not.
 Generally speaking, we can split errors into two categories - hardware and software errors.